opendilab/treevalue/README.md

 ## Speed Performance

 Here is the speed performance of all the operations in `FastTreeValue`; the following table is the performance comparison result with [dm-tree](https://github.com/deepmind/tree).
+(In DM-Tree, the `unflatten` operation is different from that in TreeValue, see: [Comparison Between TreeValue and DM-Tree](https://opendilab.github.io/treevalue/main/comparison/dmtree.result.html) for more details.)

 |                                                     |     flatten      |  flatten(with path)   |        mapping        |     mapping(with path)      |
 | --------------------------------------------------- | :--------------: | :-------------------: | :-------------------: | :-------------------------: |